collective/tutorial.todoapp/docs/chapter_3.rst

     # types/Folder.xml
     def test_folder_available_layouts(self):
-        """Test that our custom display layout (@@todo) is available on folders and that the default ones are also still there.
+        """Test that our custom display layout (@@todo) is available on folder.

+        Also make sure that layouts that come with Plone out-of-the-box are also still there.
         """
         layouts = self.portal.folder.getAvailableLayouts()
         layout_ids = [id for id, title in layouts]

-        # default layouts
+        # out-of-the-box layouts are still there
         self.assertIn('folder_listing', layout_ids)
         self.assertIn('folder_summary_view', layout_ids)
         self.assertIn('folder_tabular_view', layout_ids)